dotnet-foundation/website/input/blog/posts/why-you-should-join-part-1-join-as-a-voting-member.md

 <h2>Who is eligible?</h2>

 <p>Anyone who has <a>contributed</a>&nbsp;to any .NET Foundation project.
 Usually&nbsp;that will be with code, but can include documentation, or filing significant issues.
-It might be something we haven’t thought of yet - if in doubt, ask!</p>
+It might be something we haven't thought of yet - if in doubt, ask!</p>

 <p><strong>UPDATE: We've expanded and clarified the contribution requirements.&nbsp;Any individual contributor to a .NET Foundation project can apply to become a member.
 Contributions may include code contributions, documentation, or other significant project contribution, including evangelism, teaching, code, organizing events, etc. If in doubt, please ask us at&nbsp;contact@dotnetfoundation.org</strong></p>